 Pre-implantation Genetic Screening

-For over twenty years it has been possible to test embryos for chromosomal abnormalities during an IVF cycle to identify the embryos with the best chance of developing into healthy babies.
+For over twenty years, it has been possible to test embryos for chromosomal abnormalities during an IVF cycle to identify the embryos with the best chance of developing into healthy babies.
 This process is called Pre-implantation Genetic Screening (PGS).
 The technique used until recently for PGS is fluorescent-in-situ hybridisation (FISH).
 Unfortunately, with FISH it was possible to test only a fraction of the chromosomes (up to 10 out of the 23).
 It has also been shown to sometimes deliver inaccurate results.
-A new technology called Array CGH is now available to test all 23 chromosomes in a single cell or blastomere.
+A new technique called PGT-A is now available to test all 23 chromosomes in a single cell or blastomere.

-Up to 40-80% of human embryos may contain abnormal number of chromosomes (known as ‘aneuploidy’) depending on the woman’s age.
+Up to 40-80% of human embryos may contain abnormal number of chromosomes (known as ‘aneuploidy’), depending on the woman’s age.
 Most chromosomally abnormal embryos will not implant and if they start to implant are most likely to miscarry.
-Array CGH makes it possible to screen eggs or embryos so as to select only those chromosomally normal for transfer into the woman’s uterus, thereby improving the chances of successful implantation and reducing the risk of miscarriage.
+PGT-A makes it possible to screen eggs or embryos so as to select only those chromosomally normal for transfer into the woman’s uterus, thereby potentially improving the chances of successful implantation and reducing the risk of miscarriage.

 Who is it for?